Warm grilled olives with fennel, orange zest, and red pepper make a great summertime appetizer with minimal effort.

 A few months ago I stumbled upon the cutest pizza place in Hudson, NY, called oak.
-You can imagine my excitement at seeing that they had a wood roasted olive appetizer on the menu.
+You can imagine my excitement at seeing that they had a wood-roasted olive appetizer on the menu.
 Swoon.
-I got those and Shawn got some anchovies (to each their own but anchovies aren’t my thing) and we were both in heaven.
+I got those and Shawn got some anchovies (to each their own but anchovies aren’t my thing).
+We were both in heaven.

 Their pizza was also fantastic.
 I can’t recommend the white mushroom pizza with capers and garlic highly enough.

 When I was looking for an easy party snack the other day, my mind immediately went back to those wood roast olives.